Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <br>
 • Click "YES", and then double check the disc you'll be writing to.
 All data will be erased.
 • Click "CONTINUE" to begin writing the OS.
-• Once Imager has finished, you can eject the card and insert it into your Pi.
+• Once the Raspberry Pi Imager has finished, you can eject the card and insert it into your Pi.
 <br>
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/OS_write_complete.png' width='500'>